Biographical Sketch of Bobby G. Deason, Sr.

 Returning from Africa I accepted the work of minister of Education and Evangelism and one third of the preaching with the 800 member Southeast Church of Christ in Houston, Texas.
 My family and I had a wonderful ministry there for about three years and then moved to the Martinez, California church of Christ in 1978, where I served as the pulpit minister, for thirteen and a half years, and as an elder for eleven of those years.
 While there I made several mission trips to Mexico and to Slovakia.

 Resigning from the Martinez church, December 31, 1991, I began the next day working with my brother Larry Deason, the president of Life Communications and Jehovah-Jireh.
 Our mission was to go anywhere in the world that the Lord called us to preach, teach, and to distribute without cost the books that Larry had written and a few that we would write.
 Larry’s mission on this earth ended, November 2, 2008 when death called him home.
 His work continues through his life lived and his writings.

 Larry’s wife Helen and I continue Larry’s mission.
 This is what I am doing to this day.
-During the past twenty two years the Lord has lead me to teach in Russia many times, Africa, Slovakia, Guyana, Greece, Estonia, Lithuania, Korea, New Zealand, Singapore, Cambodia and various places in the USA.
-My wife and I for the past sixteen and a half years have lived in Lady Lake, central Florida, and are actively involved with the Maricamp Road church of Christ in Ocala.
+During the past twenty six years the Lord has lead me to teach in Russia many times, Africa, Slovakia, Guyana, Greece, Estonia, Lithuania, Korea, New Zealand, Singapore, Cambodia, China and various places in the USA.
+My wife and I for the past twenty one years have lived in Lady Lake, central Florida, and are actively involved with the Maricamp Road church of Christ in Ocala.
 We have six grandchildren.
 God has lavished his love, mercy and grace on us and our cup is overflowing.